Wall Street rises and markets rally worldwide as Trump softens his tough talk on tariffs and the Fed

 "There is an opportunity for a big deal here," U.S. Treasury Secretary Scott Bessent said Wednesday.

-If Trumps brings his tariffs down by enough, investors believe a recession could be averted.
+If Trump brings his tariffs down enough, investors believe a recession could be averted.

-U.S. businesses say they're already feeling the effects of the trade war.
-A preliminary reading of U.S. business activity fell to a 16-month low, as the threat of tariffs helped push up prices charged for goods and services at the sharpest rate for just over a year, according to S&P Global's latest survey released Wednesday.
+U.S. businesses say they’re already feeling the effects of the trade war.
+A preliminary reading of U.S. business activity fell to a 16-month low, as the threat of tariffs helped push up prices charged for goods and services, according to S&P Global’s latest survey released Wednesday.

-That’s why one of the few predictions many along Wall Street are willing to make is only that sharp swings for financial markets will continue for a while.
+All the uncertainty means one of the few predictions many along Wall Street are willing to make is that sharp swings for financial markets will continue for a while.
 The market will “more likely than not continue to be dictated by Trump’s latest whims regarding tariffs and trade,” said Tim Waterer, chief market analyst at KCM Trade.

-The S&P 500 remains more than 12% below its record set earlier this year after briefly dropping roughly 20% below the mark.
-The swings for markets have also been coming hour to hour, not just day to day, as Trump and officials in his administration continue to surprise markets.
-On Wednesday alone, the S&P 500 charged to a 3.5% gain in the morning, only to more than halve that gain as the day progressed.
+The S&P 500 remains 12.5% below its record set earlier this year after briefly dropping roughly 20% below the mark.
+Its swings have been coming not just day to day but also hour to hour as Trump and his administration’s officials continue to surprise markets.
+On Wednesday alone, the S&P 500 charged to a 3.4% gain in the morning, only to more than halve that rise as the day progressed.

 Trump’s latest comments had a relaxing effect on the bond market, where Treasury yields eased.
-It’s a turnaround from earlier this month, when spiking Treasury yields raised fears that Trump’s actions were scaring investors away from U.S. investments and weakening the U.S. bond market’s reputation as one of the safest places to keep cash.
+It’s a turnaround from earlier this month, when spiking Treasury yields raised fears that Trump’s actions were scaring investors away from the United States and weakening the U.S. bond market’s reputation as one of the safest places to keep cash.

 The yield on the 10-year Treasury fell to 4.38% from 4.41% late Tuesday.
 It dropped as low as 4.26% earlier in the morning.